Rebecca (1940 film): Casting

 The process of casting Rebecca occurred in parallel with the development of the screenplay over the course of several months leading up to the beginning of shooting in September 1939.

 For the role of Maxim de Winter, Selznick and Hitchcock originally sought Ronald Colman, whom Selznick had under contract.
 Colman declined the role over concerns that the film would be a "woman-starring vehicle" and over the "murder angle".
 Selznick subsequently pitched actors Melvyn Douglas, Walter Pidgeon, Leslie Howard, and William Powell, before he and Hitchcock ultimately settled on English actor Laurence Olivier.

 The casting of the second Mrs. de Winter was contentious and no fewer than 126 actresses, ranging from major stars to unknowns, were considered for the role.
 Relative newcomer Joan Fontaine was ultimately selected less than two weeks before the start of principal photography.
 Selznick initially argued for English actress Nova Pilbeam, having been impressed by her performance in Hitchcock's Young and Innocent (1937).
 Hitchcock rejected her, arguing that while she was "correct casting according [to the] book", she was not appropriate for his vision of the character.
 Laurence Olivier unsuccessfully advocated for the role to go to his lover (and later wife) Vivien Leigh.
 Among the actresses Hitchcock tested for the role were Lucile Fairbanks, Marjorie Reynolds, and Jean Muir.
 By August 19, the list of finalists for the role had been narrowed to Margaret Sullavan, Anne Baxter, Olivia de Havilland and Joan Fontaine.
 Selznick ultimately offered the role to Fontaine, announcing her casting on 5 September 1939, just three days before filming was to begin.

 Australian stage actress Judith Anderson was cast in the role of Mrs. Danvers at the suggestion of Kay Brown of Selznick International.
 As a condition of auditioning, Anderson insisted that Hitchcock personally direct her screen test.
 Other actresses who had been considered for the role included Flora Robson, Elsa Lanchester, and Alla Nazimova.

-Lucile Watson, Laura Hope Crews, Mary Boland, Alice Brady, and Cora Witherspoon were considered for the minor role of Mrs. van Hopper, the protagonist's social-climbing employer in the beginning of the story.
+Lucile Watson, Laura Hope Crews, Mary Boland, Alice Brady, Virginia Brissac and Cora Witherspoon were considered for the minor role of Mrs. van Hopper, the protagonist's social-climbing employer in the beginning of the story.
 Hitchcock ultimately selected Florence Bates for the role after seeing her in a theatrical production at the Pasadena Playhouse.
 Bates, a lawyer by training who had only appeared on camera once before, required an unusually large number of retakes for some of her scenes.
 Selznick was displeased with her line readings, stating "I think there is no line which she could not improve on".